mongolar/mongolar/README.md

 ##Admin and OAuth controllers
 I wrote two packages that are included with this code repository called admin and oauth, they are not well written and I rushed through them.
-I wanted to create a ui where people could understand what this project does.
+I wanted to create a UI where people could understand what this project does.
 Those controller packages should not be considered production ready, and may not even be developed further.
 If they do get developed further (read as severely overhauled), you can expect them to eventually be broken out to separate projects.

 ##Credits
 There are several credits needed to be doled out.

 First and foremost is my amazing wife.
 She has really been patient with my efforts here.
 She is really the best thing that has happened to me.

 The Angular community.
 They have to be the most supportive group of developers I have ever worked with.

 The below package/library providers:

 [formly-js](https://github.com/formly-js/angular-formly) - By far the best form generation tool I have ever used.

-[davecgh/go-spew](https://github.com/davecgh/go-spew) - This package was a livesaver [mgo](https://labix.org/mgo) -  Could not have done it without a MongoDb driver [spf13/viper](https://github.com/spf13/viper) [Sirupsen/logrus](https://github.com/Sirupsen/logrus)
+[davecgh/go-spew](https://github.com/davecgh/go-spew) - This package was a livesaver

+[mgo](https://labix.org/mgo) -  Could not have done it without a MongoDb driver

+[spf13/viper](https://github.com/spf13/viper)

+[Sirupsen/logrus](https://github.com/Sirupsen/logrus)

 ##More information